On the Statistical Efficiency of Mean-Field Reinforcement Learning with General Function Approximation: INTRODUCTION

 Depending on the objectives, MFRL can be divided into two categories: Mean-Field Control (MFC) and Mean-Field Game (MFG) \citep{lasry2007mean, huang2006large,bensoussan2013mean}.
 MFC, similar to the single-agent RL, aims to find a policy maximizing the expected return, while MFG focuses on identifying the Nash Equilibrium (NE) policy, where no agent tends to deviate.
 Compared with single-agent RL, MFRL is much more challenging because it requires exploration in the joint space of state, action, and state density, especially given that the density belongs to an infinite and continuous space.

-As the fundamental questions in reinforcement learning, the sample efficiency (i.e. number of samples required to explore the environment and solve the objectives) under tabular or more general function approximation setting has been extensively studied in single-agent \citep{auer2008near, azar2017minimax, jin2018q, russo2013eluder, jin2021bellman, du2021bilinear, xie2022role, foster2021statistical} and general multi-agent settings \citep{jin2021v,bai2020near,xie2020learning, huang2021towards,wang2023breaking,cui2023breaking}.
-However, the understanding of fundamental sample efficiency in existing MFRL literature is still limited in the following two aspects. \begin{itemize}[leftmargin=*] \item \textbf{Lack of understanding in fundamental sample efficiency}: Previous works, especially in MFG setting, mainly care about the computational complexity, and therefore, only focused on settings with strong structural assumptions, such as contractivity \citep{guo2019learning, xie2021learning}, monotonicity \citep{perrin2020fictitious, perolat2021scaling, elie2020convergence}, or population-independent dynamics \citep{mahajan2021reinforcement, geist2021concave}.
+The sample efficiency (referring to the number of samples needed to explore the environment and achieve objectives) in both tabular and more broadly function approximation settings has been extensively examined as one of the fundamental questions in reinforcement learning, particularly in single-agent scenarios.
+See for example existing work in single-agent \citep{auer2008near, azar2017minimax, jin2018q, russo2013eluder, jin2021bellman, du2021bilinear, xie2022role, foster2021statistical} and general multi-agent settings \citep{jin2021v,bai2020near,xie2020learning, huang2021towards,wang2023breaking,cui2023breaking}.
+However, the understanding of fundamental sample efficiency in existing MFRL literature is still limited in the following two aspects. \begin{itemize}[leftmargin=*] \item \textbf{Lack of understanding in fundamental sample efficiency}: Previous works, especially in MFG setting, mainly consider the computational complexity, and therefore, they only focus on settings with strong structural assumptions, such as contractivity \citep{guo2019learning, xie2021learning}, monotonicity \citep{perrin2020fictitious, perolat2021scaling, elie2020convergence}, or population-independent dynamics \citep{mahajan2021reinforcement, geist2021concave}.
 As a result, the fundamental sample efficiency under general conditions is still an open problem.
-On the other hand, those structural assumptions also simplify the exploration process to some degree, so their algorithms can be hardly generalized beyond those assumptions. \item \textbf{Lack of understanding in function approximation setting}: Most previous literature only focuses on tabular setting \citep{guo2019learning, elie2020convergence}, and the sample complexity bounds depend on the number of states and actions, which are unacceptable when the state or action spaces are very large.
-To the best of our knowledge, the only work studying function approximation setting is \citep{pasztor2021efficient}.
-However, they only consider MFC setting, and are limited in near-deterministic transitions with sub-Gaussian noises, which cannot model the transition distributions with multiple modes. \end{itemize}
+On the other hand, those structural assumptions also simplify the exploration process to some extent, so their algorithms can be hardly generalized beyond those assumptions. \item \textbf{Lack of understanding in function approximation setting}: Most previous literature only focuses on tabular setting \citep{guo2019learning, elie2020convergence}, and the sample complexity bounds depend on the number of states and actions, which are unacceptable when the state or action spaces are very large.
+To the best of our knowledge, the only work studying the sample complexity of MFRL in the function approximation setting is \citep{pasztor2021efficient}.
+However, \citet{pasztor2021efficient} only consider MFC setting, and are limited to near-deterministic transitions with sub-Gaussian noises, which cannot model the transition distributions with multiple modes. \end{itemize}

 Motivated by these limitations, we focus on the general model-based function approximation setting, where the state-action spaces can be arbitrarily large but we have access to a model class $\cM$ to approximate the dynamics of the Mean-Field system.
 The key question we would like to address is: